 Come and discuss public transport issues, and how you can help get them fixed, with the PTUA committee and with other members.

 Note: This meeting is open only to current PTUA members.
-You can join or renew online now.
+You can join or renew online now, or join at the event.

 13/10/2016 — PTUA Annual General Meeting, including 40th anniversary celebration